Continental shelf of Brazil: Extended shelf

 The stretch of continental shelf beyond 200 nautical miles from the baselines is known as the extended or outer continental shelf.
 Legally there is only one shelf and the UNCLOS, which defines the criteria for its delimitation, does not use the term.
 Its maximum distance is at 350 nautical miles from the baselines or 100 miles from the 2,500 m isobath.
 A coastal state interested in defining the outer limits of its extended shelf must submit its proposal and relevant geological information to the Commission on the Limits of the Continental Shelf (CLCS), an institution created by the UNCLOS.
 The CLCS is a technical, not political or legal body.
 Based on its recommendations, (Note: "It is not true that the CLCS approves the limits submitted by the State.
-The CLCS is an organ established by UNCLOS to confer, in the State's continental shelf limits submitted to the United Nations Secretary General, its technical-scientific endorsement as regards to the application of UNCLOS criteria and parameters.
+The CLCS is an organ established by UNCLOS to confer, in the State's continental shelf limits submitted to the United Nations Secretary General, its technical-scientific endorsement as regards the application of UNCLOS criteria and parameters.
 Therefore, it is important to emphasize that the CLCS's conclusion is not the UN's approval or disapproval.
 This commission has no ties to the UN other than the administrative support, as provided in the UNCLOS itself, given by the Secretary-General as depositary of this international legal instrument".) the coastal state deposits the limits with the Secretary-General of the United Nations, making them final and binding.
 This expansion happens at the expense of the "Area", the stretch of seabed and subsoil designated in the UNCLOS as a common heritage of mankind.
 Part of the revenue of its natural resources is owed to the International Seabed Authority.

 The applicant state may disagree with the CLCS and present a revised proposal.
 If it disagrees with the response to its new proposal, it may present further revisions, as many times as it wants, at the cost of finding itself stuck in a "ping pong" with the commission.
 Hypothetically it may also unilaterally declare its outer limits, but would face legal and political consequences.
 For Brazil, this could harm its relations with developing states with which it seeks closer commercial and diplomatic ties, particularly with landlocked or geographically disadvantaged states.

 The continental shelf constists of seabed and subsoil, excluding the overlying water column.
 The waters are under a distinct legal regime.
 This means waters overlying the extended shelf are part of the high seas, which begins at the 200-nautical mile line.
 Nonetheless, legal definitions of Brazilian jurisdictional waters explicitly include the waters overlying the extended shelf, which is a contradiction with the UNCLOS according to some legal scholars.
 On the other hand, the state in possession of the continental shelf does have limited jurisdiction over its water column as far is its necessary to police the usage of its seabed, and Brazilian norms are moderated by the expressions "jurisdiction, to some degree", "for purposes of control and oversight" and "within the limits of national and international law".